 An account holds a set of properties (name/value pairs) used by an application to connect to a remote service.

-The advanced properties for HTTP accounts are primarily used to specify additional properties needed to authenticate with either a Portal server directly or an HTTP/Portal server protected by Tivoli® Access Manager (TAM) or Site Minder.
-Knowing what to enter for these properties requires specific knowledge of the HTTP infrastructure of an organization, and should not be modified by users unless they are given specific instructions from their administrator.
-This section will provide enough information to use these properties, but assumes some knowledge of the authentication mechanism being used.
+® Access Manager or Site Minder.
+Knowing what to enter for these properties requires specific knowledge of the HTTP infrastructure of an organization, and users are advised not to modify these properties unless they are given specific instructions from their administrator.
+This section provides enough information to use these properties, but it assumes some knowledge of the authentication mechanism being used.

 HTTP Basic (default)

 HTTP Basic is simple user name and password authentication.
-The authentication is done at the URL specified by the Server value and all other advanced properties are ignored.
-This is analogous to opening a Web browser to the URL and the browser popping up a dialog asking for a user name and password.J2EE Form (advanced)
+The authentication is done at the URL specified by the Server value, and all other advanced properties are ignored.
+This approach is analogous to opening a Web browser to the URL and the browser displaying a dialog asking for a user name and password.J2EE Form (advanced)